KossaiSbai/PRJ/README.md

 ## Run the project
 In order to run the source code for this project, please carry out the following instructions:
 1. Clone the contents of this repository in an editor of your choice.
-2. The Python part can be executed by running graph.py and evaluation.py
+2. The Python part can be executed by running graph.py and evaluation.py.
 3. Regarding the Matlab part, open the file PRJ/matlab/PRJ.m and execute it via a Matlab editor such as [MATLAB_R2020a](https://www.mathworks.com/products/new_products/latest_features.html).

 The main method of graph.py does the following:
 1. Reads a given file and creates a graph out of it.
 2. Computes the most influential nodes of the graph by executing the IM algorithm.
-3. Stores the returned nodes in a txt file called "influential_nodes.txt"
+3. Stores the returned nodes in a txt file called "influential_nodes.txt".
-4. Carries out the diffusion process using a specific model such as Linear Threshold (LT)
+4. Carries out the diffusion process using a specific model such as Linear Threshold (LT).
 5. The latter returns a list of influenced nodes.
 6. Those are written to a txt file called "influenced_nodes.txt".

 When open for the first time, graph.py will execute the previous steps for a randomly generated graph G stored in test_graph.txt.

-After the Python code is run, the three previously mentioned txt files contents get copied in the matlab folder.
+After the Python code is run, the three previously mentioned txt files contents should get copied in the matlab folder corresponding files: so for instance the file "influential_nodes.txt" storing the seed nodes should be copied in the matlab folder.

 Subsequently the Matlab code will display the various figures for a given graph data.